Impact of polarised extragalactic sources on the measurement of CMB B-mode anisotropies: Radio sources

-Polarisation in radio sources is typically observed to be a few percent of total intensity at cm or mm wavelengths (e.g., \citep{mur10, bat11, sajina2011, mas13,Galluzzi2019}, with only very few objects showing a fractional polarisation, $\Pi=P/S$, as high as $\sim$10\%.
-Steep--spectrum radio sources are on average more polarised than flat--spectrum sources at $\nu\la20$\,GHz \citep{tucci04,kle03}, with a fractional polarisation that strongly depends on the frequency, from $\sim2.5$\% at 1.4\,GHz to $\sim5.5$\% at 10.5\,GHz \citep{kle03}.
-At low frequencies, flat-spectrum sources instead are characterised by an almost constant and low degree of polarisation ($\sim2.5$\%).
+Polarisation in radio sources is typically observed to be a few percent of the total intensity at cm or mm wavelengths (e.g. \citep{mur10, bat11, sajina2011, mas13,Galluzzi2019}, and only very few objects show a fractional polarisation, $\Pi=P/S$, as high as $\sim$10\%.
+Steep-spectrum radio sources are on average more polarised than flat-spectrum sources at $\nu\la20$\,GHz \citep{tucci04,kle03}.
+Their fractional polarisation strongly depends on the frequency, from $\sim2.5$\% at 1.4\,GHz to $\sim5.5$\% at 10.5\,GHz \citep{kle03}.
+At low frequencies, flat-spectrum sources are instead characterised by an almost constant and low degree of polarisation ($\sim\,2.5$\%).

-Extensive studies of high-frequency polarisation properties have been done by \citet{tuc12} and \citet{mas13} using the Australia Telescope 20\,GHz (AT20G) survey \citep{mur10}.
+Extensive studies of high-frequency polarisation properties have been conducted by \citet{tuc12} and \citet{mas13} using the Australia Telescope 20\,GHz (AT20G) survey \citep{mur10}.
 This is a quite deep survey in intensity (with a completeness level of 91\% at $S\ge100$\,mJy and 79\% at $S\ge50$\,mJy in regions south of declination $-15^{\circ}$) with a high detection rate in polarisation.
 Moreover, simultaneous measurements at 5 and 8\,GHz are also available for a consistent fraction of objects.
-These analysis found that the distribution of the polarisation degree (in blazars) is well described by a log--normal function \citep[see also][]{bat11} with an average fractional polarisation of $\sim3$\%.
+These analyses found that the distribution of the polarisation degree (in blazars) is well described by a log--normal function \citep[see also][]{bat11} with an average fractional polarisation of $\sim3$\%.
 No clear correlation between the fractional polarisation and the flux density was observed, with a slight dependence on the frequency of the polarisation degree.